opensafely/documentation/docs/getting-started.md

 === "Windows (local)"

-    The newly output files are created in the local copy of the repository in the `output/` directory, e.g. `C:/Users/me/my-git-repos/hello-world/output/`.
+    The new output files are created in the local copy of the repository in the `output/` directory, e.g. `C:/Users/me/my-git-repos/hello-world/output/`.

 ## 5. Make changes to your study